Monuments to Individuals at Gettysburg

-The monument to General Slocum cosnsists of a bronze equestrian statue created by sculptor Edward Clark Potter.
-Potter created a number of equestrian statues but is best known for the lions in front of the New York Public Library.
+The monument is a bronze equestrian statue created by sculptor Edward Clark Potter.
+Potter made a number of equestrian statues but is best known for the lions in front of the New York Public Library.
 Slocum’s statue weighs 7,300 pounds and stands 15′ 6″ tall.
 It rests on a 16′ tall base of Barre granite designed by A.J.
 Zabriskie.
 Large bronze inscribed tablets are inset into the base on each side.

 From the front of the monument: